Frequently Asked Questions

 The Coach is candid, and can speak in a clear and unambiguous fashion with the physician executive, offering constructive guidance.

 The Coach is timely.
 He limits the number of physicians he coaches to a relative few individuals.
 He commits the time necessary to assist the physician executive on a scheduled basis, and as-needed on short notice.
-While many sessions are ‘face-to-face’ at the physician executive’s home site, or at the Physician Executive Coach’s learning laboratory in Boulder, CO, inter-session consultations are scheduled by phone and Internet, including tele-video (allowing for same time/different place face2face communications). between the Coach and the physician executive and may occur frequently.
+While occasional sessions are ‘face-to-face’ at the physician executive’s home site, or at the Physician Executive Coach’s learning laboratory in Del Mar, CA, inter-session consultations are scheduled by phone and Internet, including ZOOM allowing for same time/different place face2face communications between the Coach and the physician executive and may occur frequently.

 The result is a marked improvement in the physician executive’s performance which is perceived by those around them and, more importantly, by the individual himself or herself.